 \Email: orendanieli@tauex.tau.ac.il.
-Oren gratefully acknowledge financial support from the Sapir Center for Economic Development.
+Oren gratefully acknowledge financial support from the Sapir Center for Economic Development, and the Foerder institute for Economic Studies.

 1 Introduction

 Concerns about poverty and intergenerational mobility are as old as civilization itself.
 Thousands of years later, poverty and intergenerational mobility are, still, among the most important economic and social issues of our time.
 In an average OECD country it would take four to five generations for children in the bottom earnings decile to attain the level of mean earnings, but there is significant heterogeneity across countries and between ethnic and racial groups within countries.
 OECD's annual report on social mobility estimates it will take two generations for children in the bottom decile in Nordic countries to reach the mean; four to six generations across Europe, and five generations in America (OECD, 2018).